NOAA-ORR-ERD/PyGnome/py_gnome/Installing.rst

 git branches:
   git supports a number of different "branches" or versions of the code.
-  You will most likley want to use the "main" branch (the default) unless you specifically want to experiment with a new feature.
+  You will most likely want to use the "main" branch (the default) unless you specifically want to experiment with a new feature.

 Setting up conda